We are no longer accepting applications for 2021 internships; please check back in early 2022 for future opportunities.

-We are now accepting applications for internships.
-The application submission deadline is March 5th, 2021.
-Applicants will be notified of acceptance decisions by March 19th, 2021.
-Click here to apply.
+The application submission deadline was March 5th, 2021.
+Applicants were notified of acceptance decisions by March 19th, 2021.

 Our Dream: To find energetic and dynamic summer interns to join us for an exciting summer of studio time.
 They will be driven, like us, by a belief that the power of artmaking can change individuals and the world.
 This hands on learning experience is designed for career-minded undergraduate and graduate students ready to fully immerse themselves in the day-to-day operations of a world-class teaching, learning and art making program.
 Participants will have a passion for developing practical knowledge of traditional and modern techniques and gain a deeper understanding of the teaching process and practice.